SaiKrishnaMohan7/Playground/k8s/README.md

 - `kubectl get storageclass`: Lists all options that are availble for creating PVC's or even Persistent Volumes

 - `kubectl describe storageclass`: Details about storage options available

+- `kubectl create secret <typeOfSecret: generic, docker-registry, tls> <secretName: a name to refer this secret by> --from-literal key=value`: Imperatively create a secret to be strored inside the cluster (etcd??)

+- `kubectl get secrets`: gets secrets

 ## Limitations to declarative deployment updates